abess-team/skscope-reproducibility/README.md

 ## Foba and OMP

 Here we reproduce the result of _Forward-Backward Greedy Algorithms for General Convex Smooth Functions over A Cardinality Constraint_.
+In the experiment of this paper, algorithms use information not obtainable in practice to select sparsity level.
+And we get different results here because we use cross validation to select sparsity level.

 This is the figure of reproducing:
 ![](figure/Foba_OMP.png)